-Assisted Voluntary Return and Reintegration (AVRR) aims to better enable the orderly, humane and cost-effective return and reintegration of migrants who are unable or unwilling to remain in host countries and who wish to return voluntarily to their countries of origin.
+IOM is mandated by its Constitution to ensure orderly migration and among other IOM programmes, Assisted Voluntary Return and Reintegration (AVRR) is an important part of migration management.
+AVRR aims for humane return and reintegration of migrants who are unable or unwilling to remain in their host countries and who wish to return voluntarily to their countries of origin.

 - persons who have withdrawn their asylum application

 - victims of human trafficking who do not have a municipality of residence in Finland

 - persons who have been granted a temporary residence permit because they cannot be removed from the country, but who do not have a municipality of residence in Finland

 - persons whose international protection status in Finland has been withdrawn or cancelled and a decision has been made to deport them